Harisyam/FirestoreDocument-Android/firestore-document/README.md

     FirestoreDocument firestoreDocument = FirestoreDocument.getInstance();

-Inside the class, there is a `getSize()` method which will return the size of document, when you pass an `DocumentSnapshot` object as an argument.
+Inside this class, there is a `getSize()` method which will return the size, when you pass an `DocumentSnapshot` object as an argument.

     int documentSize = firestoreDocument.getSize(documentSnapshot);